barricklab/burden/README.md

     - Name this folder “expXXX.”
 (Example: exp057)
       - Ensure that both the metadata and measurements files are saved with the .csv (or .tsv) file extension.
+      - Examples of both file types are found in the `examples/input` folder.

 11. Next step: Data analysis (computational protocol).